 McCarthy v.
 Wani Venture, A.S., 251 S.W.3d 573 (Tex.
-App.-Houston [1st Dist] 2007) held that corporate veil piercing principles apply to Texas LLCs notwithstanding the wording of LLC Act § 4.03(a) that "[e]xcept and to the extent the regulations specifically provide otherwise, a member or manager is not liable for the debts, obligations or liabilities of a limited liability company, including under a judgment, decree, or order of a court."
+App.-Houston [1st Dist] 2007, no pet.) held that corporate veil piercing principles apply to Texas LLCs notwithstanding the wording of LLC Act § 4.03(a) that "[e]xcept and to the extent the regulations specifically provide otherwise, a member or manager is not liable for the debts, obligations or liabilities of a limited liability company, including under a judgment, decree, or order of a court."
 The court in McCarthy acknowledged that the LLC Act does not address whether the "corporate veil" of a LLC may be pierced, but cited Pinebrook and several cases from other jurisdictions to support its conclusion that veil piercing principles are applicable to LLCs under the LLC Act.
 Id. at 590.
 The court failed to incorporate into its analysis the clear legislative intent embodied in LLC Act § 4.03-namely, that the corporate veil piercing principles should not be applicable to LLCs and that LLCs were intended to be free from the uncertainties created by Castleberry.
 Nonetheless, McCarthy still recognizes that actual fraud is necessary to pierce the veil of an LLC, and that TBCA art.
 2.21 is still the applicable standard.
-The jury would have to find that defendants caused the LLC "to be used to perpetrate a fraud and did perpetrate an actual fraud ... primarily for [their] own personal benefit."
+The jury instructions in McCarthy required that, in order to hold the defendant shareholders directly liable, the jury would have to find that defendants caused the LLC "to be used to perpetrate a fraud and did perpetrate an actual fraud... primarily for [their] own personal benefit."
 In fact, no Texas court has ever applied corporate veil piercing principles to an LLC without also applying the restrictions of TBCA art.
 2.21.